April Perry: Nomination as U.S. attorney

 Perry was one of two candidates submitted to the White House by Senators Dick Durbin and Tammy Duckworth.
 On June 28, 2023, President Joe Biden announced his intent to nominate Perry to be the United States attorney for the Northern District of Illinois.
 On July 11, 2023, her nomination was sent to the Senate.
 On September 14, 2023, her nomination was reported out of the committee by a 12–9 vote.

 On January 3, 2024, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 She was renominated on January 11, 2024.
 If Perry had been confirmed, she would have become the first woman to serve as U.S. attorney for the Northern District of Illinois.
-Perry's nomination was blocked by Senator J.D.
-Vance in protest of the indictments of former President Donald Trump.
+Perry's nomination was blocked by then-Senator JD Vance in protest of the indictments of then-former President Donald Trump.
 Her nomination was withdrawn by the White House on July 11, 2024, when her nomination to the district court was sent to the Senate.